ucdavis-bioinformatics-training/2020-Genome_Assembly_Workshop/busco/busco.md

 #### Create a new environment and install Busco:

-Note that this can take quite a while because Busco has a large number of dependencies.
+Note that this step can take quite a while because Busco has a large number of dependencies.
+This set also sets the AUGUSTUS_CONFIG_PATH and BUSCO_CONFIG_FILE environment variables.

 ```bash
 conda create -n busco_env